GunnarFarneback/LocalRegistry.jl/README.md

 ## Create Registry

+Before `LocalRegistry` can create a registry, you need to have a `git` repository in which `LocalRegistry` will create the new registry.
+You must be able to push to this repository, so typically it is created either by using `git init --bare` or by creating it on a service such as *GitHub*.
+No content is required in this repository, in fact certain content may cause future problems.

+The Julia code for creating a registry can be:
 ```
 using LocalRegistry
 create_registry(name, repository_url, description = "My private registry")
 ```
-This prepares a registry with the given name in the standard location for registries.
+This prepares a registry with the given name in the standard location for registries (the default location is `~/.julia/registries/`).
 Review the result and `git push` it manually.
 When created in this way the registry is automatically activated and the next section can be skipped.

-The repository at `repository_url` must be able to be pushed to, for example by being a bare repository. `repository_url` itself can be an URL, or a path to a local git repository.
+`repository_url` refers to the git repository mentioned above and can be an URL, or a path to a local git repository.

 The registry can also be created at a specified path, with a specified